awesome-inc/docker-deploy-offline/PITCHME.md

 ### <span style="color: #e49436">Production Environment</span>

-- Disconnected, |
+- disconnected, |
-- Remote or |
+- remote or |
-- just inaccessible |
+- just inaccessible. |
 - How to deploy? |

 ---